SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-25-shionogi-3clpro-inhib.md

    other.__  We see this all the time, for example with cholesterol lowering drugs or blood pressure lowering drugs.
 Best to have a broad armamentarium.
-2. Paxlovid is actually 2 compounds: nirmatrelvir to block 3CLpro, and ritonavir to block the liver's efforts to degrade nirmatrelvir.
+2. Paxlovid is actually 2 compounds: nirmatrelvir to block 3CLpro, and ritonavir to block the liver's efforts to degrade it.
 The ritonavir makes the effect last longer by prolonging the lifetime of nirmatrelvir in the blood.
 BUT: this makes the liver break down more or less _every other drug_ more slowly too, causing annoying drug-drug interactions!
 If &ndash; and it's a big, unchecked "if" &ndash; ensitrelvir